What is Carat?

-Let’s begin by discussing carat, which tends to be misunderstood as being interchangeable with diamond size.
-This misunderstanding is not that farfetched, since the size of a diamond is usually the first things that you notice about it before anything else.
-Precious gems like diamonds, however, are actually sold by weight, and not by size.
+It is not that farfetched, since the size of a diamond is usually the first things that you notice but gems like diamonds, are actually sold by weight, and not by size.

 Diamond weight is measured by a unit called “carat” (not to be confused with the similar-sounding term karat which refers to the purity of gold).
 One carat (ct.) is equal to 200 milligrams, or 0.2 grams; which means that if you purchase a 1-carat stone, your diamond weighs exactly 200 mg.
 A carat is also equivalent to 100 points, just like one dollar is equal to 100 cents.
 If you have a diamond that weighs 100 mg, you refer to it as a half-carat stone, or a 50-point stone.
 You may also see it described as ‘0.5 ct.’